-As of the Record Date, there were 70,386,127 shares of Common Stock issued and outstanding and 13,115,153 shares of Common Stock reserved for issuance upon the exercise of options under the Company's stock option plans.
-Thus, there were 16,498,727 authorized shares of Common Stock unissued and not reserved for issuance as of the Record Date.
-The Company has entered into acquisition agreements which could result in the issuance of up to 10,000,000 of such shares in connection with the closing of pending acquisitions.
+As of November , 1997, there were shares of Common Stock issued and outstanding and 13,115,153 shares of Common Stock reserved for issuance upon the exercise of options under the Company's stock option plans.
+In addition, the Company has entered into an acquisition agreement which could result in the issuance of shares, based on the closing price of the Common Stock on November , 1997.
+Thus, there were authorized shares of Common Stock unissued and not reserved for issuance.
 None of the authorized shares of the Company's Preferred Stock were outstanding.
 Neither the Common Stock nor the Preferred Stock provides preemptive rights to purchase newly issued shares.